raspberrypilearning/cress-egg-heads/worksheet.md

 ```
 If it looks like you don't have enough space you can use an SD card with a larger capacity.

-Once you have identified a suitable filming location, set up the Raspberry Pi, Camera Board, Gooseneck mount, keyboard, monitor and cress egg heads there.
+Once you have identified a suitable filming location, set the Raspberry Pi, camera board, camera mount, keyboard, monitor and cress egg heads up there.
 Boot up the Raspberry Pi, log in as normal and use the camera preview command to get everything positioned correctly:

 ```bash
 raspivid -t 0